 I started working in venture capital even before I could legally enjoy a glass of wine.
 My junior summer at Harvard, I landed an internship at Insight Venture Partners, one of the top tech-focused venture capital and private equity funds.

 I was thrown into a world of innovation, technology, and brilliant minds and I was hooked.
 When I graduated the following summer, I joined Insight for what would become four years of investing in the internet and software space.
-I built relationships with the CEOs of companies that interested me and, in doing so, closely watched the sharing economies like Airbnb and Uber thrive before others took a close notice.
+I built relationships with the CEOs of companies that interested me and, in doing so, closely watched the sharing economies like Airbnb and Uber thrive before others took close notice.
 I recognized rather quickly that the sharing economy, along with its efficiencies and social connectivity, is the business model of the future and it’s here to stay.
 What followed was the seed thought of VillageLuxe.
 If folks are sleeping in each other’s beds and driving around in each other’s cars, what’s the next personal asset that hasn’t yet been disrupted?
 My wardrobe.

 VillageLuxe is a shared economy luxury marketplace that is fundamentally shifting how women invest in and monetize their wardrobes.
-Referred to as “the Airbnb of high-end fashion,” VillageLuxe allows women to borrow designer clothing, shoes and accessories directly from other women.
+Referred to as “the Airbnb of high-end fashion,” VillageLuxe allows women to borrow designer clothing, shoes, and accessories directly from other women.
 This peer-to-peer rental experience extends the common friend dynamic of “Can I borrow that?” but across entire neighborhoods and cities in a socially integrated way.

 What has been the biggest challenge and, on the flip side, the biggest reward of starting VillageLuxe?

 To feel like you are creating something every day and to love what you do is a rare gift I wish upon everyone.
 At the same time, while the journey of taking an idea from conception to reality is an exhilarating and rewarding one, it comes with a significant weight on your shoulders.
-Being responsible for the livelihood of your employees and to your investors is a responsibility which I am humbled to carry.
+Being responsible for the livelihood of your employees and your investors is a responsibility that I am humbled to carry.
 To truly believe in what you are building and seeing it create positive change is what helps me transform any challenges into energy that drives me forward.

 What advice do you have for other women who hope to start their own businesses?

-It goes without saying, but I am part of the girl boss culture.
+It goes without saying, but I am part of the girlboss culture.
 Women can do anything they put their minds to!
 Be bold.
 Feel empowered.
 Don’t be afraid, but also recognize that starting a business is a process that is both undeniably rewarding and arduous.
-Make sure you believe in what you are building, do your research and feel in your core that the idea is everything you know it can be and then some.
+Make sure you believe in what you are building, do your research, and feel in your core that the idea is everything you know it can be and then some.
 Don’t live life with regrets of what could have been.

 What is a workday as Julia like?
 Please walk me through a day!